Adrianorieti/Adrianorieti/README.md

 Hi there!
-I'm Adriano Pace, CS student and programmer in Bologna.
+I'm Adriano Pace, CS enthusiast.

-I'm a curious guy constantly looking for something new to learn in the IT world.
+I'm a curious guy constantly looking for something new to learn around the IT world.
-I love Linux and cybersec related stuffs.
+I love Linux and cybersec related stuffs, like reverse engeneering, ctfs, sysadministration and so on.

 You can contact me at paceadrianolavoro@gmail.com, I'll be glad to answer you.
 Peace